seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 * Fourth test: 'cumulatePercentageForNegativeValueKeyPairs()' creates a 'String[] names' with values = {"KeyOne", "KeyTwo", "KeyThree"} and a 'double[] values' with values = {-5.0, -9.0, -2.0}.
 This simulates the data in a KeyedValues object as follows: (KeyOne, -.50), (KeyTwo, -9.0), (KeyThree, -2.0).
 The test case expects 'getCumulativePercentages()' to return 0.3125 when queried for the value of the resultant KeyOne.

-As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. exceptionThrownOnInvalidPercentageData() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input, and ensuring an 'InvalidParameterException' is properly thrown.
+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. exceptionThrownOnInvalidPercentageData() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input, and ensuring an 'InvalidParameterException' is properly thrown.
 Similarly 'cumulatePercentageForZeroValueKeyPairs()' is a boundary value and use case test, as it provides an unusual input that should provide an error if handled properly.

 Mocking in 'getCumulativepercentages()' was useful in isolated the test component and functionality being testing.
 We effectively eliminated the KeyedValues class dependency, and were able to manufacture our expected output, and test accordingly.
 However the tests became significantly more complex and may not accurately reflect the behaviour of the code in a real-world scenario.
 Using KeyedValues objects may produce differing results.